 Student progress will be reviewed by First Institute on a monthly basis to identify students who may be at risk regarding satisfactory academic progress.
 The informal progress review monitors progress on GPA, pace of completion and maximum time frame.
 If a student falls below the minimum qualitative or quantitative requirements, the student is required to meet with Student Services to discuss remedial actions and strategies for improvement.
 If there is no improvement at the next progress review, the student will be notified in writing with actions needed to improve academic progress.
 The student will be required to meet with Student Services and develop an academic plan if there is no improvement after written notification.
-Students may request a progress report from Student Services at any time during their program.
+Students may request a progress report from Student Services at any time during their program and they also have access to review their progress via access to the student portal.